quelin5/Sprint-9-BookShop/README.md

 Bookshop web designed to find new books, rate them, leave reviews and track your readings.

 ### Technologies
-The project has been built using:
+The project was built using:
 * React js
 * JSX
 * CSS